caius/caiustheory.com/content/post/2020-04-21-rspec-given-when-then-with-symbols.md

 end
 ```

-After some reading around, I eventually stumbled back across [this gem from Future Learn][futurelearn] where they lay out the above test by splitting it into private methods within the feature block, but leaving it more readable to future readers.
+After some reading around, I eventually stumbled back across [this idea from Future Learn][futurelearn] where they lay out the above test by splitting it into private methods within the feature block, but leaving it more readable to future readers.
 I then found [Made Tech's take on this same idea][madetech], and riffing off the both of them ended up with the following instead:

 ```ruby
 RSpec.feature "Admin: Posts" do